mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 It is possible that faulty processes send invalid message logs to the monitor.
 An invalid message log is a message log which contains partial or incomplete information regarding the actual messages sent and received by the owner of the log (this means some messages might have not been reported or listed in the log).
 Indeed, a faulty process is able to alter and modify its message log in order to hide a possible misbehavior.
 In that case, the monitor might not have enough information to detect all the faulty processes that led to a fork.

-We assume that messages exchanged in the consensus algorithm are signed and it is not possible to forge messages (i.e., some process *p* cannot state that it has received a message from process *p'* if *p'* did not send that message).
+We assume that messages exchanged in the consensus algorithm are signed and it is not possible to forge messages (i.e., some process *p* cannot state that it has received a message from process *p'* if p' did not send that message or *p* did not receive it).

 Therefore, the following scenarios are possible: